-- locating buried tanks and drums
+- Locating buried tanks and drums;

-- fault studies
+- Fault studies;

-- mineral exploration
+- Mineral exploration;

-- geothermal exploration
+- Geothermal exploration;

-- mapping buried utilities, pipelines
+- Mapping buried utilities, pipelines; and

-- buried foundations, fire pits for archaeological studies
+- Buried foundations, fire pits for archaeological studies.

-In geothermal application the main objective of the magnetic study is to contribute with information about the relationship among the geothermal activity, the tectonic and stratigraphy of the area by means of the anomalies interpretation of the underground rocks' magnetic properties (Escobar, 2005).
-Most of the rocks are not magnetic; however, certain types of rocks contain enough minerals to originate significant magnetic anomalies.
-The data interpretation that reflects differences in local abundance of magnetization is especially useful to locate faults and geologic contacts (Blakely, 1995).
+In geothermal application, the main objective of the magnetic study is to contribute with information about the relationship among the geothermal activity, the tectonics and stratigraphy of the area by means of the anomaly interpretation of the underground rocks' magnetic properties (Escobar, 2005).